DAGWorks-Inc/hamilton/docs/concepts/function-modifiers.rst

 Customize visualization by tag
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tags are also accessible to the visualization styling feature, allowing you to highlight important nodes for your documentation (e.g., by infrastructure, ownership).
+Tags are also accessible to the visualization styling feature, allowing you to highlight important nodes for your documentation.
 See :ref:`custom-visualization-style` for details.

 .. image:: ./_function-modifiers/custom_viz.png
     :height: 250px